SpectralVectors/sasse-docs/Features.md

 - Camera Culling to boost performance
 - Color and Thickness control in one location
 - Drag and Drop Action Lines modifier
-- Draw Lines directly onto your objects or into your scene with the Pen Tool
 - Also includes a LineArt modifier setup with predefined color palette and noise modifier
 ![SASSE Lines 2](/assets/SASSE_LinesOnCharacter2.png)